 - Add or remove Prorate Charge on any charge, regardless of whether this charge was set up to pro-rate at the Plan level in the Catalog.

-Note: All of these changes apply only to this specific invoice, as noted in the warning at the top of the screen.
-You will need to edit the subscription if you wish any changes to persist for future billing periods.
+Note: These changes apply only to this specific invoice, as noted in the warning at the top of the screen.
+You must edit the subscription if you wish any changes to persist for future billing periods.

 - Click Cancel Invoice to cancel this draft invoice.